-Preshman Keyboard Scholarship.
+Freshman Keyboard Scholarship.
 One award of \$600 is offered annually by an anonymous donor to keyboardists who have a record of superior achievement in high school music activities.
 The award is applied to four semesters of private piano or organ lessons.
 The recipients will be expected to participate in the scheduled rehearsals and performances of at least one faculty-directed ensemble or fulfill this requirement by accompanying student lessons and performances.
 Applicants will be judged on the evidence of talent and musicianship.
-See Oratorio Scholarship below for application procedure.